This is the multi-page printable view of this section. Click here to print.

 DAIC partitions and access/usage best practices

-1 - Contributors and funding
+1 - Contributors

 The Delft AI Cluster (DAIC)—formerly known as INSY-HPC or simply HPC—was initiated within the INSY department in 2015.
 In later phases, resources were merged with the ST department (collectively called CS@Delft) and expanded further with contributions from other departments across multiple faculties.